The WWF is run at a local level by the following offices...

+The evolution of WWF’s regional Coral Triangle Programme since 2007 has brought a powerful wave of change for the better to this part of the world.
 WWF’s efforts in collaboration with partners and stakeholders have touched a wide range of sectors, groups, and individuals to help drive marine conservation in the Coral Triangle.

 © Jürgen Freund / WWF